 Article 8.
-Union Rights and Visitation
+Union Rights and Visitation - TA 1/27/11

-- 8.1.
-The Union shall have the right to conduct official business at the School, provided that reasonable advance notice is given to the President or his/her designee and there is no interference with the normal operations of the School - 8.2 The Union shall have the right to use School buildings at all reasonable hours for meetings and other official business, provided there is no interference with the normal operations of the School, and that advance notice is given to the School to the President or his/her designee. - 8.3.
+8.1.
+The Union shall have the right to conduct official business at the School, provided that reasonable advance notice is given to the President or his/her designee and there is no interference with the normal operations of the School

+8.2.
 The Union shall have the use of a Bulletin board for the publication of Union announcements.
-Such announcements shall not contain anything derogatory of the School or of any of its officers or employees. - 8.4.
-The Union shall provide to the School, and keep updated, a list of its representatives. - 8.5.
-A. Union representative may visit the School's premises for the purposes of Investigating working conditions or conferring with the employer or the employees, provided that advance notice is given and there is no interference with the normal operations of the School.
+Such announcements shall not contain anything derogatory of the School or of any of its officers, employees, or agents.

+8.3.
+The Union shall provide to the School, and keep updated, a list of its representatives.

+8.4.
+A. Union representative may visit the School's premises for the purposes of Investigating and adjusting faculty complaints, provided that advance notice is given and there is no interference with the normal operations of the School.
 In the event of an emergency (i.e. where advance notice is not reasonably practical), advance notice shall not be required.

-8.6.
-At the beginning of each academic term and, in any event, no later than seven (7) days thereafter, the School shall supply the president of the Union with a list of all those persons employed at the School who are members of the bargaining unit.
+8.5.
+At the beginning of each academic term, the School shall supply the president of the Union with a list of all those persons employed at the School who are members of the bargaining unit.